Overview

 Note

-The Cadastral Survey Amendment Rules 2023 impacting Schedule 5 comes into force on 1 July 2024.
+The Cadastral Survey Amendment Rules 2023 impacting Schedule 5 came into force on 1 July 2024.
+The amendments have now been incorporated into the online version of the Cadastral Survey Rules 2021.

 If an unofficial datum was used in a previously deposited CSD for the unit title development, a VCM included in the survey to meet the requirements of rule 18 must have a reduced level in terms of the unit title development (r 62(2)).